Bee Friendly Gwent - Monlife

 Bee Friendly Gwent

 Nature isn’t Neat have been working to support county councils within Gwent to become Bee Friendly.
-This includes compiling details of the projects and initiatives within each county that aim to improve sites for pollinators and biodiversity.

 Examples of pollinator initiatives within Gwent include;